wes-chen/build-a-website/lesson-02/README.md

 Github has a cool feature where you can host your own website!
 All you need to do is create a repository named [your username here].github.io and it'll automatically host your website at [your username].github.io.
 Isn't that cool?

 TODO add info about Github Pages

+## Next Time

+Next time, we learn about HTML.
+If you are a proactive student, please run through this [codecademy tutorial](https://www.codecademy.com/learn/learn-html) at your own pace before the next lesson.